awslabs/amazon-timestream-connector-prometheus/README.md

 ## Quick Start

+The following steps use one-click deployment to deploy the connector as a Lambda function along with an API Gateway.

 1. [Prerequisites](#prerequisites) are met.
 2. [Prometheus is configured](#prometheus-configuration), minimum version `2.0.0`.
 3. Deploy with one click deployment: [serverless/DEVELOPER_README.md#deployment](serverless/DEVELOPER_README.md#deployment).